How to Incorporate in Florida vs. How to Start a Florida LLC

 - Tax structure

 LLC taxes require less time and paperwork by design, since its not a separate taxable entity from its owners and members.
 LLCs are pass-through tax entities, where income and losses pass through the business and onto the members to report on their personal income tax return.
 For higher income LLCs, the tax rate is usually lower than a corporation.
-Corporations default to a tax structure called a C corporation, and require more complex and time-consuming paperwork.
+Corporations default to a tax structure called a C corporation, but can potentially elect an S corporation tax status if it’s more beneficial.
 The C corporation is known for what’s called double taxation, where a business’s net income is taxed initially by a corporate tax, and then taxed again on personal income, after shareholders receive their profits and losses (dividends).
 C corporations are typically taxed at a lower rate on profits, have tax deductibles such as health care and travel, and and can retain its earnings to be reinvested into the company’s growth.
+When you elect an S corporation tax status, your corporation becomes a pass-through entity, and is allowed tax advantages such as dividends not subject to self-employment tax.

 Investors are far more likely to invest their funds into a corporation.
 Investors are more comfortable handing money over to a familiar and reputable business structure like a corporation.
 Investors don’t have to worry about complicating their personal taxes when they invest in a corporation, and only get taxed on profits actually distributed to them.
 Investors view corporations as a dependable business structure that will provide them with a return on their investment.
 Having a corporate structure will profoundly impact the ability to raise investment money.
 In contrast, investors can own a percentage of an LLC.
 Owners of LLCs will have to pay taxes on their distributive shares, even if they haven’t received a distribution on those profits, and can’t issue stock, which is a turn-off for many investors.
 Consider a corporation if you are serious about gaining investors.